-In the event you or another person is the victim of sexual assault, it is important to remember details, follow procedures and notify the proper departments.
-The single most important thing a victim of rape or sexual assault can do is tell someone - the police, a friend, a medical professional, etc. Rape or sexual assault, whether by a stranger or someone you know, is a violation of your body, your trust and your right to choose.
-The following are recommended procedures to follow:
+In the event you or another person are the victim of sexual assault, it is important to remember details, follow procedures and notify the proper departments.
+The single most important thing a victim of rape or sexual assault can do is tell someone (police, friend, medical professional, etc.) Rape or sexual assault, whether by a stranger or someone you know, is a violation of your body, your trust and your right to choose.
+The following are recommended for victims:

-- A. Do not shower, wash or change your clothes. - B. Do not brush your teeth. - C. Preserve any evidence such as clothing, used condoms, towels, tissue or other items which may be useful for investigation purposes. - D. If the incident occurs on campus, contact 911, then Campus Security at (334) 318-0533.
-If the incident occurs off campus, contact 911. - F. Seek medical attention immediately.
-Dialing 911 can assist in seeking medical attention. - G. Seek counseling to assist with mental and emotional trauma.
-Information concerning counseling services available through various agencies can be obtained in the Office of Student Services at 334-420-4316.
+- 1. Do not shower, wash, or change your clothes. - 2.
+Do not brush your teeth. - 3.
+Preserve any evidence such as clothing, used condoms, towels, tissue or other items which may be useful for investigation purposes.

+- 4. If the incident occurs on campus, contact 911, then Campus Security at (334) 318-0533.
+If the incident occurs off campus, contact 911. - 5.
+Seek medical attention immediately.
+Dialing 911 can assist in seeking medical attention. - 6.
+Seek counseling to assist with mental and emotional trauma.
+Information concerning counseling services available through various agencies can be obtained in the Office of Student Affairs at 334-420-4316.

-H. Resources for Sexual Assault Victims
+Resources for Sexual Assault Victims